-- 4.1 Identification of the flight information region: - 4.1.1 In cases where the airspace is divided into a flight information region (FIR) and an upper flight information region (UIR), the SIGMET should be identified by the location indicator of the air traffic services unit serving the FIR.

-Note:- The SIGMET message applies to the whole airspace within the lateral limits of the FIR, i.e. to the FIR and to the UIR.
-The particular areas and/or flight levels affected by the meteorological phenomena causing the issuance of the SIGMET are given in the text of the message.

-- 4.2 Criteria related to phenomena included in SIGMET and AIRMET messages and special air reports (uplink): - 4.2.
-I An area of thunderstorms and cumulonimbus clouds should be considered: - a. obscured (OBSC) if it is obscured by haze or smoke or cannot be readily seen due to darkness; - b. embedded (EMBD) if it is embedded within cloud layers and cannot be readily recognized; - c. isolated (ISOL) if it consists of individual features which affect, or are forecast to affect, an area with a maximum spatial coverage less than 50 per cent of the area concerned (at a fixed time or during the period of validity); and - d. occasional (OCNL) if it consists of well-separated features which affect, or are forecast to affect, an area with a maximum spatial coverage between 50 and 75 per cent of the area concerned (at a fixed time or during the period of validity). - 4.2.2 An area of thunderstorms should be considered frequent (FRQ) if within that area there is little or no separation between adjacent thunderstorms with a maximum spatial coverage greater than 75 per cent of the area affected, or forecast to be affected, by the phenomenon (at a fixed time or during the period of validity). - 4.2.3 Squall line (SQL) should indicate a thunderstorm along a line with little or no space between individual clouds. - 4.2.4 Hail (GR) should be used as a further description of the thunderstorm, as necessary. - 4.2.5 Severe and moderate turbulence (TURB) should refer only to: low-level turbulence associated with strong surface winds; rotor streaming; or turbulence whether in cloud or not in cloud (CAT).
-Turbulence should not be used in connection with convective clouds. - 4.2.6 Turbulence shall be considered: - a. severe whenever the peak value of the cube root of EDR exceeds 0.7; and - b. moderate whenever the peak value of the cube root of EDR is above 0.4 and below or equal to 0.7. - 4.2.7 Severe and moderate icing (ICE) should refer to icing in other than convective clouds.
-Freezing rain (FZRA) should refer to severe icing conditions caused by freezing rain.
+- 4.1 Identification of the flight information region: - 4.1.1 In cases where the airspace is divided into an FIR and an upper flight information region (UIR), the SIGMET should be identified by the location indicator of the air traffic services unit serving the FIR. - Note.
+The SIGMET message applies to the whole airspace within the lateral limits of the FIR, i.e. to the FIR and to the UIR.
+The particular areas and/or flight levels affected by the meteorological phenomena causing the issuance of the SIGMET are given in the text of the message. - 4.2 Criteria related to phenomena included in SIGMET and AIRMET messages and special air-reports (uplink) - 4.2.1 An area of thunderstorms and cumulonimbus clouds should be considered: - a) obscured (OBSC) if it is obscured by haze or smoke or cannot be readily seen due to darkness; - b) embedded (EMBD) if it is embedded within cloud layers and cannot be readily recognized; - isolated (ISOL) if it consists of individual features which affect, or are forecast to affect, an area with a maximum spatial coverage less than 50 per cent of the area concerned (at a fixed time or during the period of validity); and - d) occasional (OCNL) if it consists of well-separated features which affect, or are forecast to affect, an area with a maximum spatial coverage between 50 and 75 per cent of the area concerned (at a fixed time or during the period of validity). - 4.2.2 An area of thunderstorms should be considered frequent (FRQ) if within that area there is little or no separation between adjacent thunderstorms with a

-- 4.2.8 A mountain wave (MTW) should be considered: - a. severe whenever an accompanying downdraft of 3.0 m/s (600 ft/min) or more and/or severe turbulence is observed or forecast; and - b. moderate whenever an accompanying downdraft of 1.75-3.0 m/s (350-600 ft/min) and/or moderate turbulence is observed or forecast.
+- Alerts - maximum spatial coverage greater than 75 per cent of the area affected, or forecast to be affected, by the phenomenon (at a fixed time or during the period of validity). - 4.2.3 Squall line (SQL) should indicate a thunderstorm along a line with little or no space between individual clouds. - 4.2.4 Hail (GR) should be used as a further description of the thunderstorm, as necessary. - 4.2.5 Severe and moderate turbulence (TURB) should refer only to: low-level turbulence associated with strong surface winds; rotor streaming; or turbulence whether in cloud or not in cloud (CAT).
+Turbulence should not be used in connection with convective clouds. - 4.2.6 Turbulence shall be considered: - a) severe when the peak value of EDR equals or exceeds to 0.45; and - b) moderate when the peak value of EDR is equal to or above 0.20 and below to 0.45. - 4.2.7 Severe and moderate icing (ICE) should refer to icing in other than convective clouds.
+Freezing rain (FZRA) should refer to severe icing conditions caused by freezing rain. - 4.2.8 A mountain wave (MTW) should be considered: - a) severe whenever an accompanying downdraft of 3.0 m/s (600 ft/min) or more and/or severe turbulence is observed or forecast; and - b) moderate whenever an accompanying downdraft of 1.75-3.0 m/s (350-600 ft/min) and/or moderate turbulence is observed or forecast. - 4.2.9 Sandstorm/duststorm should be considered: - a) heavy whenever the visibility is below 200 m and the sky is obscured; and - b) moderate whenever the visibility is: - 1. below 200 m and the sky is not obscured; or - 2. between 200 m and 600 m.